sksoumik/ai_ml/README.md

 Concept drift happens when the objects you are trying to model change over time.
 In the case above, cars changed and you now need to adapt your model.

 **Data drift**

+Data drift happens when data itself comes with a new meaning.
+Original data remains the same but due to some **environmental** effect, it affects the way the data was used to consume by the model.

 You are now dealing with the detection of traffic signs.
 Again, at night things are pretty easy because signs reflect the lights from the car's headlights and are very well visible in the image.
 Easy!